hollyhudson/not_workshop/README.md

 }
 ```

-When you open a node containing code, by default the message object will be called `msg`, and the actual message being passed will be in the "payload" property:
+You can modify messages and automate decisions based on messages by using javascript with the "function" node.
+When you open it you'll see `return msg;` in the textbox.
+You just add your code above that.
+The incoming message object is stored in the `msg` variable, so if you do nothing the message will pass through the node unchanged.

+But you probably want to alter the message.
+Here's what you need to know.
+The actual content of the message is stored in the "payload" property of the message object:

 ```javascript
 msg = {